Andre-LA/nene/docs/init.md

 Set a `texture_target` as rendering target.

-If `texture_target` is not given, then the target will be the window.
+If `nilptr` is given for `texture_target`, then the target will be the window itself.

 Returns an `ok` status with `true` value if successful.